-A placement year in industry, taken in year three of the programme, enables you to build contacts whilst developing your skills and professional confidence.
+This 5-year MEng programme includes four years of study and a placement year in industry.
+The placement enables you to build industry contacts while developing your skills and professional confidence.

 On completion of the programme you’ll be able to enter range of graduate civil engineering roles.
 Our employability rate is 97% - one of the highest in the UK.

 You’ll be joining a dynamic profession with a high demand for skilled graduates, and contribute to the prosperity of our society.